praveenjuge/praveenjuge/content/blog/i-hate-figmas-empty-canvas/index.md

 Ask these questions at the end.

-**Always be stupid and just start anything without thinking.** You would always have time to improve anything.
+**Always be stupid and just start your work without thinking.** You would always have time to improve anything.

 For me, adding the first object is the hard part.